 Structural and rural funds

 In this chapter we present the main European funds under shared management, that is, whose management is shared between EU (EU), national (member states) and regional institutions.
-After a general introduction, we will devote specific analysis to each of these funds: ERDF and the Cohesion Fund, ESF+, EAGF, EAFRD and EMFF.
+After a general presentation, we will devote specific analysis to each of these funds: ERDF and Cohesion Fund, ESF+, EAGF, EAFRD and EMFF.

 The Chapter 5 and Chapter 6 are instead devoted to specific, national, local and interregional programming of Structural and Rural Funds.